-- 3303.1 Purpose.
-This zone applies to parcels of 80+ acres or more.
-The zoning designation is designed to: - A. Provide a zone for landowners whose highest priority is agricultural production and who wish to remain, as much as possible, unconstrained by the impact of residential subdivisions. - B. Protect primary and accessory agricultural uses as defined in 3106.1 above, and related primary and accessory residential uses; and - C. Engage in more intensive agribusiness activities through the use of the High Impact Permit process. - D. At such time as landowners in the A-80+ zone need to undertake the development of residential lots, rezoning to A/R 35+ will be routinely approved, so long as the uses and threshold standards listed below are in compliance.
+- 3304.1 Purpose.
+This zone applies to parcels of 35 acres or more.
+The zoning designation is designed to: - A. Provide a zone for landowners whose highest priority is agricultural production. - B. Protect primary and accessory agricultural uses as defined in 3106.1; and - C. Engage in more intensive agribusiness activities through the use of the High Impact Permit process. - D. At such time as landowners in the AGZ zone need to undertake the development of residential lots, rezoning to A/R 35+ will be routinely approved, so long as the uses and threshold standards listed below are in compliance.